 - comprehend various methods for analyzing artifacts left on a compromised system and issues involved with such analysis

-- develop and execute cyber threat hunting goals
+- develop and execute cyber threat hunting goals, searching, and analysis

 - obtain practical experience in the coordination of vulnerability handling tasks